Meeting of Code Administration Managers and Practitioners for 2025

 Two key points of the revision were the revision of the "definition of promotion" and the revision of the "Code of Conduct for MRs" to "Basics of Promotion Activities.
 The definition of "promotion" was defined as a wide range of activities, including sales promotion, consistent with the International Federation of Pharmaceutical Manufacturers and Associations (IFPMA) Code of Practice and Guidelines for Sales Information Provision Activities.
 The reason for the change from "MR Code of Conduct" to "Basics of Promotional Activities" is that any "director or employee of a member company" can be responsible for promotional activities, not just MRs, if they engage in activities that fall under the definition of promotion.
 The revised definition clarifies that not only MRs but also any "director or employee of a member company" can be a promoter of promotional activities.

-Mr. Hyoue Kawai, Practice Committee Member of the Pharmaceutical Association of Japan Code Compliance Promotion Committee, explained the measures to be taken during the "Pharmaceutical Association of Japan Code Understanding Promotion Month" ("Understanding Promotion Month") to be held in November 2025.
+Mr. Hyoue Kawai, Practice Committee Member of the JPMA Code Compliance Committee, explained the measures to be taken during the "JPMA Code Understanding Promotion Month" ("Understanding Promotion Month") to be held in November 2025.

-He explained that the theme for FY2025 has been set as "Code Revision 2025! - Our New Standard" with the aim of spreading the Pharmaceutical Association of Japan Code, which has been revised for the first time in six years, to all member companies and encouraging compliance.
+He explained that the theme for 2025 was set as "Code Revision 2025! - Our New Standard" with the aim of spreading the JPMA Code, which was revised for the first time in six years, to all member companies and encouraging compliance with it.
 Posters and training materials are available as tools to help member companies implement the measures of the Month for Promoting Understanding.
-The posters feature illustrations of four pharmaceutical company employees on a white background, with the theme of the Month for Promoting Understanding prominently displayed.
-The "we" in the theme refers to all executives and employees of pharmaceutical association member companies, and expresses their strong determination to comply with the new standard, the revised Pharmaceutical Manufacturers Association Code.
+The posters feature illustrations of four pharmaceutical company employees on a white background, with the theme of the month for promoting understanding prominently displayed.
+The "we" in the theme refers to all executives and employees of JPMA member companies, expressing their strong determination to comply with the new standard, the revised JPMA Code.
 As for the training materials, it was explained that previously only "I-1 Code of Practice" had been available, but that it has been updated to reflect the recent revision, and that new training materials for "I-2 Prescription Drug Promotion Code" have also been created.
-Finally, he strongly urged the participants to make effective use of these posters and training materials to raise awareness of the Pharmaceutical Affairs Association (PAA) Code.
+Finally, he strongly urged the participants to make effective use of these posters and training materials to raise awareness of the JPMA codes.

-Special Lecture: "Survey Project on Marketing Information Provision Activities
+Special lecture: "Survey Project on Sales Information Provision Activities

 Mr. Taichi Shinohara, Chief, Supervisory Guidance and Narcotics Control Division, Pharmaceutical Affairs Bureau, Ministry of Health, Labour and Welfare